Self Assessment: Reflection

 - People: Who will I be supporting?
 How do I want to interact with people?
 What kinds of people (e.g., youth, children, students, working adults, seniors) do I like to work with as colleagues or clients?
 Do I prefer to work mostly with people or do I prefer working mostly by myself?

 Take time with this process.
 Sit with it for a while and think.
-It is a good idea to go over your answers to the questions above with people who know you well to see if they agree, or to identify how and why they might have answered the questions about you differently.
+It is a good idea to go over your answers to the questions above with people who know you well to see if they agree, or to learn how and why they might have answered the questions about you differently.

 If you also conducted the Eureka online self-assessment, then consider looking at the results from both self-assessments together.
 Do they paint a picture of the kind of work you'd like to do, the clients and colleagues you wish to work with, and the skill sets you would like to use?